-Further arguments to ruggmm() can be the desired mean marginal correlation derived from the cells of the covariance matrix that match the present edges in the underlying graph (rho=0.5), the minimum tolerance at which the iterative matrix completion algorithm that builds the covariance matrix stops (tol=0.001) and whether the function should report progress on the calculations (verbose=FALSE).
+Further arguments to rUGgmm() can be the desired mean marginal correlation derived from the cells of the covariance matrix that match the present edges in the underlying graph (rho=0.5), the minimum tolerance at which the iterative matrix completion algorithm that builds the covariance matrix stops (tol=0.001) and whether the function should report progress on the calculations (verbose=FALSE).
 It is important to set the latter argument verbose=TRUE when we want to simulate an undirected Gaussian GMM with more than, let's say, 200 vertices, since around that number of vertices and beyond the simulation of the covariance matrix becomes computationally demanding, specially when the underlying graph is not very sparse.
-Further technical information on the algorithms employed to simulate the covariance matrix can be found in the help pages of the qpgraph functions qpRndWishart(), qpRndWishart(), qpgraph<
+Further technical information on the algorithms employed to simulate the covariance matrix can be found in the help pages of the qpgraph functions qpG2Sigma(), qpRndWishart(), qpIPF() and qpHTF() which are called by the procedures described here.

-Finally, to simulate multivariate normal observations from the undirected Gaussian GMM we just need to use the mwnorm() function from the mwtnorm package which is overloaded in the qpgraph package to take directly an UGgmm object, as follows:
+Finally, to simulate multivariate normal observations from the undirected Gaussian GMM we just need to use the rmvnorm() function from the mvtnorm package which is overloaded in the qpgraph package to take directly an UGgmm object, as follows: